-Guarantees, Acquisition Liabilities and Other Contractual Obligations - Information regarding guarantees and other contractual obligations and their impact on the financial statements is set forth in Note 14 to the Consolidated Financial Statements.
+Guarantees, Acquisition Liabilities and Other Contractual Obligations - Information regarding guarantees and other contractual obligations and their impact on the financial statements is set forth in Item 8, Note 13 - Commitments and Contingencies in this Annual Report on Form 10-K.

-Claims, Lawsuits and Other Proceedings, including Stanford Financial Group Litigation - Information regarding claims, lawsuits and other proceedings, including the Stanford Financial Group litigation, and their impact on the consolidated financial statements is set forth in Note 14 to the Consolidated Financial Statements.
+Claims, Lawsuits and Other Proceedings, including Stanford Financial Group Litigation - Information regarding claims, lawsuits and other proceedings, including the Stanford Financial Group litigation, and their impact on the consolidated financial statements is set forth in Item 8, Note 13 - Commitments and Contingencies in this Annual Report on Form 10-K.